avighnac/algo/README.md

 See the `examples/` directory for usage examples and demonstrations.

 **Note**: Most of this code relies on C++20 features and won't compile with earlier standards.

+Additionally, I do not claim to have written all of the code under `src/experimental`, and I have given credit to the places I took the code from.